PimentelJ05/Pimentelj05/README.md

 🐞 Creating bugs since 2005<br>
 📚 I'm currently learning Systems Analysis and Development, at Centro Universitário Newton Paiva.<br>
 🎯 Goals: To keep growing in my career, inspire more women to join tech, and become a strong reference in my field.<br>
-🎲 Fun fact: I love horror movies, but only the truly scary ones!.
+🎲 Fun fact: I love horror movies, but only the truly scary ones!
 </p>

 <hr style="border:1px solid #5067D8; width:50%;">